-Once you have completed the FAFSA, MSOE will use your FAFSA to determine your eligibility for institutional, state and federal funds.
+Upon receipt of the FAFSA, MSOE will use the FAFSA to determine the student's eligibility for institutional, state, and federal funds.
 The MSOE Financial Aid Office will generate a financial aid offer listing all eligible financial aid.
 New student financial aid offers are mailed and returning students will receive an offer notification via MSOE email.